dhanushbdev25/Strongpasswordcheckerproblem/README.md

+#Strong password checker solution in javascript with unit testing using JEST.

 A password is considered strong if the below conditions are all met:

 It has at least 6 characters and at most 20 characters.